Hkey1/fast-static/README.md

     <h1>Hello world</h1>
     <USE>
         #this is comment

+        bootstrap 3.1.1 # bootstrap 3.1.1 will be included from CDN (it faster)

         # ! on begin of string tells echo string
         !
 Hello world from Use tag <br />